 - A detailed Case for Change.

-Skills Impact is working in collaboration with Australian Industry Standards Limited, IBSA Manufacturing and in co-operation with other SSOs to ensure the project is informed by perspectives and insights from across all industries.
-The project is being guided by a project reference group (PRG) with membership drawn from Industry Reference Committees (IRCs) with an interest in the outcomes of the project.
+Skills Impact worked in collaboration with Australian Industry Standards Limited, IBSA Manufacturing and in co-operation with other SSOs to ensure the project was informed by perspectives and insights from across all industries.
+The project was guided by a project reference group (PRG) with membership drawn from Industry Reference Committees (IRCs) with an interest in the outcomes of the project.

 Investigation and analysis of current training packages identified: